huyaoyu/huyaoyu.github.io/_posts/2017-08-31-solution-codes-for-project-euler.markdown

 You can rely on the powerful `itertools` package provided by python.
 However, I choose another way out.

+* 025

+No brute force this time.
+Inspired by Problem 013.

 # NOTE:

 The cover image is obtained from the home page of [Project Euler][web_pe].